chloerice/wbb-3.0/content/about.md

   - name: Kris lee
     role: Co-founder
     imageName: kris-headshot.jpg
-    bio: Kris is a Bronx native and proud father of four with over 18 years in computer & network engineering, devoted to community development and technical literacy.
+    bio: Kris is a Bronx native & Systems Engineer with over 20 years experience, 5 years in Cyber Security with a special interest in vulnerability & penetration testing.
+He's devoted to community development, technical literacy, & wellness.
 ---